typestack/class-transformer/README.md

 ### plainToClassFromExist[⬆](#table-of-contents)

-This method transforms a plain object into an instance using an already filled Object which is an instance of the target class.
+This function transforms a plain object into an instance using an already filled object, which is an instance of the target class.

 ```typescript
 const defaultUser = new User();